Losing weight may be a lot harder these days than it was in the 1970s.

 Participants in the national survey reported their own diet and physical activity levels.
 Some people may have underestimated how much food they ate or exaggerated how often they got off the couch each week.
 Measurements of physical activity using wearable monitors have been used only recently.

 However, because the trends seen in the new study are consistent over time, the researchers are confident in the connections they found between BMI, food intake and physical activity.

-The researchers also point to studies that hint at the role of other factors that may encourage weight gain.
+The researchers also point to studies that hint at the role of that may encourage weight gain.
 Possible suspects include chemicals in the environment, too little or too much sleep, artificial lights at night and the bacteria in the gut.

 Millennials Starting Off on Wrong Foot

 The new study didn’t look at the rise in obesity for different age groups, so it’s difficult to know if millennials are struggling more with obesity than older people are today.